We share ALTE’s vision on the need to make the connections between learning and assessment – and between research, policy and practice.

 ALTE has been involved in a number of other projects connected with linking research, policy and practice.
 The 2007 Transvalp project, lead by AFPA, France, suggested 'Vocational Linguistic Competences' (Compétences Linguistiques

 Professionnelles), which are can do descriptors linking job-related linguistic tasks to the Common European Framework.
-The result is detailed descriptors of the specific linguistic tasks within a given job, correlated with an identified CEF level.
+The result is a set of detailed descriptors of the specific linguistic tasks within a given job, correlated with an identified CEF level.
 This lead to job-specific language test development for vocational qualifications - ensuring candidates are in full possession of the necessary language skills to enter a given profession.

 Linking language learning, teaching and assessment